Church Family Notices

 Newsletter from Lubuto

 The Board have identified the need to upgrade the facilities at St Ninian’s Church to enable better use by the congregation and community.
-Following the initial consultation in February this year, everybody has a further opportunity to comment at Stage 2 of our Community Consultation.
-Enter your views on the Survey Form below.
-Closing date is 16 August 2017.
+Following the initial consultation in February this year, everybody had a further opportunity to comment at Stage 2 of our Community Consultation by completing a survey form.
+The survey closed on 16 August 2017 and will be reported at the next Board meeting.

 The Social Care Council of the Church of Scotland, operating as CrossReach, has prepared a Prayer Diary for the week.